 By 1965 Here Today was still hosted most days by Cooper.
 Guest on Easter Monday that year was Janie Marden, whilst Dilys Watling was the guest singer on April 22nd.

 One local programme that introduced some well known names was In Your View.
 First host was Bryan Michie, Hugh Griffith took the reins on the December 17th 1958, Harold Lawson hosted until in January 1959 Dennis Vance took over the chair.
 Frankie Howerd appeared on Tuesday January 13th 1959.
 Dilys Powell and Donald Houston appeared on February 24th 1959.
+From March 31st, the programme length was extended to 30 minutes, in this programme Dennis Vance was joined by Ted Willis and Sir Alan Herbert.
 The line-up on May 12th was Dilys Powell, Lord Birkett, and Sir Alan Herbert, on May 19th Harold Lawson, Ted Willis and Nancy Spain.
 Other guests who appeared included Lord Altrincham and Lady Violet Bonham-Carter.
 The programme was shown in a slot at 6.40pm, but moved to a late night slot of 10.45pm in January 1959.
 This coincided with an improvement,

 a critic claimed, "with the panel discussing viewers' letters reduced from four to two," with the net result that "the discussions have been growing steadily more stimulating."
 Another wrote, "this is one of the few late night programmes which practically compel you to keep watching."
 The series finished its run at the end of May that year.
 In the summer of 1959 it was revamped as 'Challenge' (qv).
 However the similarly titled Your Point of View was screened in the autumn of 1962, hosted by George Scott who had also run Challenge earlier that year.
 For half an hour he discussed viewers' letters with his guests, and you were encouraged to write because three guineas was paid for any letter used.